-(i) In the event a Participant incurs a Change in Control Termination: (x) such Participant shall become 100% vested in all outstanding stock options granted under HRB's 2003 Long-Term Executive Compensation Plan or any predecessor or successor plan; (y) with respect to any options outstanding on July 11, 2010, the Participant may exercise such options until the earlier of: (a) fifteen (15) months following the Participant's Separation Date or (b) the last day the options would have been exerciseable if the Participant had not incurred a Separation from Service; and (z) with respect to any stock options granted after July 11, 2010, the Participant may exercise such options, to the extent vested, until the earlier of: (a) twelve (12) months following the Participant's Separation Date or (b) the last day the options would have been exerciseable if the Participant would have been exerciseable if the Participant is separation from Service.

-(ii) In the event a Participant incurs a Change in Control Termination, such Participant shall become 100% vested in all outstanding restricted stock awards (other than performance shares) granted under HRB's 2003 Long-Term Executive Compensation Plan or any predecessor or successor plan.
+- (i) In the event a Participant incurs a Change in Control Termination: (x) such Participant shall become 100% vested in all outstanding stock options granted under HRB's 2003 Long-Term Executive Compensation Plan or any predecessor or successor plan; (y) with respect to any options outstanding on July 11, 2010, the Participant may exercise such options until the earlier of: (a) fifteen (15) months following the Participant's Separation Date or (b) the last day the options would have been exercisable if the Participant had not incurred a Separation from Service; and (z) with respect to any stock options granted after July 11, 2010, the Participant may exercise such options, to the extent vested, until the earlier of: (a) twelve (12) months following the Participant's Separation Date or (b) the last day the options would have been exercisable if the Participant had not incurred a Separation from Service. - (ii) In the event a Participant incurs a Change in Control Termination, such Participant shall become 100% vested in all outstanding restricted stock awards (other than performance shares) granted under HRB's 2003 Long-Term Executive Compensation Plan or any predecessor or successor plan.